Sagexd08/Portfolio-Website/README.md

 An immersive portfolio website showcasing my skills and projects as an AI/ML developer with interactive 3D visualizations and animations.

+## Summary

+This portfolio is a Next.js-based application featuring interactive 3D visualizations of neural networks, a brain model, and data visualizations to showcase AI/ML projects.
+The site includes smooth animations, responsive design, and accessibility features to create an engaging user experience that highlights technical expertise in artificial intelligence and machine learning.

 ## Features

 - **Neural Network Boot Animation**: Simulated neuron initialization on page load